DvorakDwarf/Colored-ASCII-Video/README.md

 Change the font size of your terminal for lower/higher resolution.
 If you make the font too small audio will desync because it takes too long to think per frame

-Run the `bapple.py` script. it's called that because the project was initially another bad apple recreation.
+Run the `bapple.py` script to start it. it's called that because the project was initially another bad apple recreation.